Colonel Sanders: Beyond KFC

-The Japanese Nippon Professional Baseball league has developed an urban legend of the "Curse of the Colonel".
-A statue of Colonel Sanders was thrown into a river and lost during a 1985 fan celebration, and (according to the legend) the "curse" has caused Japan's Hanshin Tigers to perform poorly since the incident.
+The Japanese Nippon Professional Baseball league developed an urban legend of the "Curse of the Colonel".
+In 1985, a statue of Colonel Sanders was thrown into a river and lost during a fan celebration.
+According to the legend, the "curse" has caused Japan's Hanshin Tigers to perform poorly since the incident.
 It was said that unless the statue was fully recovered, the Tigers would never win the Japan Series again.
-They did make it in 2003, 2005, and 2014 however.
-They lost in all three appearances, including a four-game sweep by the Chiba Lotte Marines in 2005, who hit 10 home runs in the first three games.
+After a handful of losses in 2003, 2005, and 2014, Hanshin prevailed in 2023.

 Characters based on Colonel Sanders have appeared in popular fiction.
-The Colonel appears as a character within the DC Comics multiverse in three promotional issues, with titles parodying other DC Comics titles - The Colonel of Two Worlds (a parody of Flash of Two Worlds), The Colonel Corps: The Crisis of Infinite Colonels (a parody of Crisis on Infinite Earths), and Across The Universe, teaming up with characters such as Green Lantern and Flash, and alternate versions of himself (such as a female version, a Teen Titans Go! version, and a chicken version) to battle villains such as the "Anti-Colonel" of Earth-3, "Colonel Grodd" (a Colonel version of Gorilla Grodd) and Larfleeze.
+The Colonel appears as a character within the DC Comics multiverse in three promotional issues, with titles parodying other DC Comics titles – The Colonel of Two Worlds (a parody of Flash of Two Worlds), The Colonel Corps: The Crisis of Infinite Colonels (a parody of Crisis on Infinite Earths), and Across The Universe, teaming up with characters such as Green Lantern and Flash.

+Alternate versions of himself include a female version, a Teen Titans Go! version, and a chicken version, to battle villains such as the "Anti-Colonel" of Earth-3, "Colonel Grodd" (a Colonel version of Gorilla Grodd) and Larfleeze.
 The writer of the comics, Tony Bedard, said "It's been an honor, a privilege, and just plain fun working on the last two KFC comics.
 I'm super-excited the story is a trilogy now, with the Colonel planet-hopping across the DC Universe.
 As a former Green Lantern writer, it's great to revisit Hal Jordan and the Green Lantern Corps."

-In a 2018 episode of the soap opera General Hospital, Sanders is shown to know Malbolge, which he uses to disarm a bomb intended to compel him to reveal his secret recipe.
+In a 2018 episode of the soap opera General Hospital, Sanders is shown to know esoteric programming language Malbolge, which he uses to disarm a bomb intended to compel him to reveal his secret recipe.

-In the novel Kafka on the Shore by Haruki Murakami, Colonel Sanders appears when an "abstract concept" takes on the appearance of "a famous capitalist icon".
+In the 2002 novel Kafka on the Shore by Haruki Murakami, Colonel Sanders appears when an "abstract concept" takes on the appearance of "a famous capitalist icon".

 In 2017, KFC released a 96-page romance novella, Tender Wings of Desire, in time for Mother's Day.
 Set in Victorian England, it centers on Lady Madeline Parker, who "must choose between a life of order and a man of passion", and featuring Sanders as the love interest, and ostensibly the writer.
 It was made available as a free download via Amazon.